jkalinowsky/SpaceShooter/README.md

    - Use WSAD to move your spacecraft.
    - Press the spacebar to fire your weapons.
    - Avoid meteorites and enemy spacecrafts and their projectiles.
+#### You can also run the game through website: https://jkalinowsky.itch.io/space-shooter-v1

 ## Troubleshooting
 - If you encounter any issues running the game, make sure you have Python and Pygame installed correctly.
 - If you face any specific problems related to the game or find any bugs, please open an issue on this repository, providing details about the problem you encountered.